 Here are the 13 scariest dictators in history

 Reign: 247-210 B.C.

 Qin Shi Huang was, you guessed it, the first emperor of the Qin dynasty.
 The grade school taunt, "first is the worst" comes to mind because he was an absolutely brutal ruler.
 If scholars disagreed with him, he sentenced them to death.
 Any books that criticized his views were burned.

-He also was responsible for the first version of the great wall, which was a small version of the one we know today, and for the construction of a massive mausoleum including an army of life-sized terra-cotta soldiers.
-Many conscripts died during the wall’s construction, but wall duty was the better option; those who worked on the mausoleum were automatically killed after their job was complete to keep the tomb on the down-low.
+The dictator also was responsible for the first version of the great wall, which was a small version of the one we know today, and for the construction of a massive mausoleum including an army of life-sized terra-cotta soldiers.
+Many conscripts died during the wall's construction, but wall duty was the better option; those who worked on the mausoleum were automatically killed after their job was complete to keep the tomb on the down-low.
 In addition to all the casually ordered death, he opted to castrate prisoners of war and force them into slavery.

 2. Julius Caesar

 Julius Caesar, also known as Caligula, wasn't always despised.
 At the beginning of his rule, he freed wrongfully imprisoned citizens and nixed excessively high sales tax, but as time went on, his health suffered.
 Historians believe he may have suffered from several small strokes and possibly depression, and his personality changed drastically.
 He killed his rivals and forced their parents to watch, among other malicious acts.
 His political actions were increasingly bold.
 The dictator was eventually overthrown by a group of 60 senators...and in this case, overthrown means murdered.
 He was stabbed 23 times, ending his pivotal role in Roman society.